-

 Fibreglass mesh adds strength to your microcement and adds strength to the substrate.
 Cut the mesh to size & then flip it over so that it curls towards the surface.
 You might find it easier to use Self Adhesive Fibreglass Mesh on corners.

 Use a medium pile roller to apply an even coat of primer to the surface and mesh.
-The primer should help to hold the mesh in place, but you can also use stainless steel staples to hold it down.

 Primer 100 is a thick, high-quality product.
 To get the full consumption out of the bottle, you may need a little water.
 Add up to 10% water & shake to get all of the primer out of the container.

-Fresh Plaster & Concrete
+Highly Absorbent Surfaces, Like Fresh Plaster & Concrete

 Leave to Dry